Spodess/IRC-bot/readme.md

 ## Synopsis

-Kekbot is an IRC bot built using the Cinch framework.
+Kekbot is an IRC bot built using the Cinch framework and [stolen from Spodes](https://github.com/Spodess/IRC-Bot).

 ## Installation